 So, are we going to stand around here all day, or are we going to fight?

-Use the contact form to enquire and book a place.
+Use the contact form to enquire about outdoor group classes.

 "I have been attending Olly's Wednesday evening Boxercise class for the past two months.
 I have to say it is fantastic.

 It's a really fun class and a great way to meet new people.
 I was a bit nervous at first but the group are all fab and we have a laugh along with a great workout.